Electrode-iOS/ELDispatch/README.md

 }
 ```

-Executing an asynchronous closure on a background queue and notifying the main thread when it's completed.
+Executing an asynchronous closure on a background queue and notifying the main thread when it's completed:
 ```Swift
 Dispatch().async(.Background) {
     doSomething()